Experiment of The Month

 Three senior physics majors, Cody Borigo, Kevin Dougherty, and Darren Scott, are taking a special topics course in Strength of Materials, a standard course for mechanical engineering students.
 They intend to use the material as they pursue graduate degrees in mechanical engineering.
 As a break from working through the text (Applied Strength of Materials by R.L.
 Mott) they did a laboratory experiment to test one of the fundamental equations used to analyze the bending of beams:

 where y is the displacement shown in the figure, and x is the displacement in the figure, measured from the orange clamp at the bottom.
 M is the bending moment (torque) experienced by the beam at the location x.
-E is the Young's modulus, and I is called the "moment of area," or (incorrectly, but commonly enough that everyone understands) the "moment of inertia."
+E is

 The differential equation predicts that when a beam is clamped (with the orange clamp) and pulled at its other end (with the black paper clip, as in the figure below, the deflection (y) of the beam as a function of distance from the clamp (x) is:

 where F is the applied force (measured with the spring balance shown and later with an electronic force probe) and L is the length of the beam (in this case almost two meters).

 The particular experiment shown uses two 2-meter sticks side by side.
 The moment of inertia in this case is:

 where h is the height of the two stacked sticks, and b is the thickness, measured in the direction of y.

 Cody, Kevin, and Darren applied a 3 Newton force to the end of the beam and traced the shape of the distorted beam on paper, producing a line as shown in the figure at the right.
 They also traced the figure of the beam when no force was applied.